dsidavis/DSIWeb/content/pages/main/Collaboration.md

 We are especially interested in interdisciplinary problems that involve researchers from across UC Davis.
-In the true meaning of collaboration, we expect to work with you through the entire data science pipeline and be brought in at the early stages of the project formation and continue to contribute through the data interpretation and generation of final products.
-To that end, we will have periodic calls for proposals, which will be announced on the News section of the DSI web page and mailing lists.
-But don't hesitate to contact us if you have a brilliant idea outside of the collaboration calls.
+In the true meaning of collaboration, we expect to work with you through the entire data science pipeline.
+We want to come in at the early stages of the project formation and continue to contribute through the data interpretation and generation of final products.
+Our goal is to have a specific product outcome from each collaboration, whether that's generating pilot results for a grant proposal or complete results for a paper, developing new custom software, etc.

+We will have periodic calls for proposals, which will be announced on the News section of the DSI web page and on our mailing lists.
+But don't hesitate to contact us if you have a brilliant idea outside of the collaboration calls as we can also take on new projects on a rolling basis.

 ## Current Interdisciplinary Collaborative Projects at the DSI include:

-* __Dr.
-Amber Boydstun__ (Department of Political Science): How does media issue framing influences public opinion?
+* __[Dr. Amber Boydstun](http://psfaculty.ucdavis.edu/boydstun/Home.html)__ (Department of Political Science): How does media issue framing influence public opinion?
 How do issue frames tend to rise, fall and evolve in the media over time?
 Do the often co-varying degree of public attention and prevalence of competing issue frames correlated with the influence of a specific media frame on public opinion?
 The DSI is providing assistance with extracting data from news articles and visualization.

-* __Dr.
-Ronald Fong__ (UC Davis Medical Center): What contributes to a patients' expected length of stay in a hospital?
+* __[Dr. Ronald Fong](http://www.ucdmc.ucdavis.edu/publish/facultybio/search/faculty/1084)__ (UC Davis Medical Center): What contributes to a patients' expected length of stay in a hospital?
 The DSI is helping to develop dynamic, predictive models from electronic medical record data to augment clinician recommendations for patient treatment and discharge plans.

-* __Dr.
-Jacob Hibel__ (Department of Sociology): How do local communities articulate goals, priorities and action plans for their school districts to foster increased access to special services?
+* __[Dr. Jacob Hibel](http://jhibel.faculty.ucdavis.edu/)__ (Department of Sociology): How do local communities articulate goals, priorities and action plans for their school districts to foster increased access to special services?
 The DSI is helping to develop an automated workflow for processing elementary and unified school district LCAP (Local Control and Accountabliity Plans) pdfs, and to code stated policies for analysis.

-* __Dr.
-Julin Maloof__ (Department of Plant Biology): How are genotypes related to phenotypes, and vice versa?
+* __[Dr. Julin Maloof](http://malooflab.phytonetworks.org/)__ (Department of Plant Biology): How are genotypes related to phenotypes, and vice versa?
 Being able to predict those relationships with high accuracy can improve agriculture and lead to better models of how plants adapt and grow.
 Recent advancements in genotyping and phenotyping methods